 Yet the IUF is running multiple campaigns against Coca-Cola.

-Burcu Ayan, International Officer Beverages and Breweries (IUF)
+Burcu Ayan, International Officer Beverages and Breweries (IUF) said:

 “We signed a Joint Statement between The Coca-Cola Company (TCCC) and IUF on 15 March 2005.
 This established a platform for the IUF and affiliates representing Coca-Cola workers to raise rights issues with senior management at Coca-Cola headquarters in Atlanta.
 There were twice-yearly meetings.